SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### herbert hoover did european-like stuff that went poorly

 ### franklin roosevelt and the new deal (1930s) offered more direct aid

+1.  public works projects increased employment

+2.  social security system to form a social baseline

+3.  economic planning also helped

+4.  led to economic growth which was good, and restored faith in the US system, prevented more radical movements